Allyooop/muskox/method.md

 > There are other validations we could add like checking for an email conforming to a certain case.
 I'm not going to do that here but have a go, see if you can google up yourself a storm and add that in!

+Right, we've pulled in a lot of Rails there.
+We added validations to our user model.
+We've checked that things exist and aren't left empty.

+We then set the required minimum and maxiumum length for our biography as well as some custom error messages.

+We finished off making sure that no one could make several accounts with the same email account.

+We've now got a solid database model of our users set up, we have also used Devise to do some work for us setting up those users as well as all of the frontend.

+But we are missing something, the C in MVC, our user controller!

+Let's do that in our next section.

 #### create a user controller